 - Clean and disinfect the exposed premises.
 Ensure that workers are not using the space to give the disinfectants time to take effect.

-- Re-educate employees on company policies to ensure that the incident does not happen again.
+- Implement an internal communication strategy so that employees are aware of measures being taken to manage the situation and keep them informed about their return to work.
+Re-educate employees on company policies to ensure that the incident does not happen again.

 Being allowed to require a medical note from your employee will depend on your business’s provincial employment standards and on the severity of the employee’s shared situation.